jameshfisher/jameshfisher.com/_posts/2016-11-30-c-multiline-literal.md

   - c
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  Use concatenated string literals with newline characters to define multi-line string literals in C.
 ---

 What ways do we have to define large string literals in C?
 Let's take this example: